learnbyexample/scripting_course/Perl_curated_resources.md

-Perl resources (mostly Perl 5)
+Curated resources list for Perl 5 and Perl 6.

-Get Perl for your OS from official website - https://www.perl.org/get.html
+Get Perl for your OS from official website: https://www.perl.org/get.html

 # :hash: Table of Contents